 This document has been designed to answer your questions regarding job action, which includes both strike or lock-out.
 If you have other questions or wonder if an answer applies to your particular case, please contact the DFA at dfa@dal.ca.
-If job action looks imminent, we will provide a second document answering more specific questions around strike pay, picketing, logistics and other issues.
+We will soon provide a second document answering more specific questions around strike pay, picketing, logistics and other issues.